 Rehabilitation in other areas of the bog may also be constrained due to other property issues or issues such as rights of way.
 Several Rights of Way exist at Clooneeny which intersect the travel pass to Begnagh Bog, located due west of Clooneeny.
-There are at least three archaeological features present at Clooneeny including two. toghers and one ring fort, which may similarly constrain PCAS activities.
+Previously unrecorded archaeological features at Clooneeny may similarly constrain PCAS activities.